Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 - monitoring checks on your integration with the external services

-- automated tests that verify the integration with the third party API
+- automated tests that verify the integration with the third-party application programming interface (API)

 Checking the format and content of your email